jmcelroy5/Biking-Across-the-US/_posts/2014-07-11-When-the-Going-Gets-Tough.md

 ![alt text](http://i.imgur.com/DseTzNKl.jpg "My yuppie coffee")

 I stayed at the coffeeshop reading and working on my blog, but finally around noon I knew I had to get back on the road.
-For some reason my heart and body just were not in the ride that day.
+For some reason my heart and body were just not into the ride that day.
 A constant headwind didn't help my motivation.
 I knew it was a bad sign when I already felt impatient to reach my destination after the first few miles.

 After about 45 miles with 27 miles left to Dubois it started to rain, and the wind became unbearable.
 I was so frustrated I started thinking about hitchhiking the rest of the way, which I've never done or even seriously considered before.